chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

     95aef20b-0a4e-4698-bd69-ce2cf44c2e35
     ```

-1. Copy the ID that is returned.
+1. Copy the returned ID.

 1. Create policies to permit that client to read `compliance:*`